openforis/collect/CONTRIBUTING.md

 ```
 Once started, Collect user interface will be available from the web browser at the address `http://localhost:3000` (please CHANGE IT INTO `http://127.0.0.1:3000` to avoid problems if running Collect with Google Chrome).
 When running in dev mode, the web application will try to access the Collect RESTful API at the address `http://127.0.0.1:8080/collect/`; the CORS filter will prevent calls to the API from a different location, this is why you will have to use a plugin like Access Control Allow Origin (`https://mybrowseraddon.com/access-control-allow-origin.html`) to enable the connection to the server side.

-The collect-client module won't compile in Tomcat under Eclipse, because the plugin responsible to compile the Flex code does not work there.
-The migration to the new UI will be completed by the end of 2020, meanwhile please be patient.
-If you want to build the collect-client module, you have to do it from command line, with "mvn clean build".